Planning Your Perfect Wedding

 Attire: 8-10 %

-If you mange to keep to the lower of the percentage figures you’ll still have another 5% which can then be used for unexpected expenses.
+If you mange to keep to the lower of the percentage figures you’ll still have some money left over which can then be used for unexpected expenses.

 Many get so wrapped up in the planning stages that they actually miss it once the wedding is over!
 So keep all your receipts and little momentos from your planning/shopping trips etc.